Easter Bunny Cake

 easter bunny cake on a platter

-While I do have a homemade coconut cake recipe that I love, I made this Easter Bunny Cake from a boxed vanilla cake mix and added coconut shreds and extract.
+While I do have a homemade coconut cake recipe that I love, I made this adorable Bunny Cake from a boxed vanilla cake mix and added coconut shreds and coconut extract.
 This is a quicker process and the store-bought mix tends to make a sturdier cake whereas my homemade coconut cake has a more tender crumb.

 Another option would be to use my coconut cream cheese frosting from this recipe, which is also superb.